STI slips as regional markets stay wary on China property sector

 The focus of concern remains Evergrande, the world's most leveraged property player, and its struggles to avoid default, which could come as early as Monday.

-The firm's woes appeared to be weighing on markets right across in Asia, said analyst Oanda senior market analyst Jeffrey Halley.
+The firm's woes appeared to be weighing on markets right across Asia, said Oanda senior market analyst Jeffrey Halley.

 He noted that the Hong Kong-listed Evergrande and the China property sector appeared to have affected investor sentiment in the region, while an overnight weak Nasdaq performance had a negative impact on the closely correlated North Asian heavyweights.